ubco-W2022T2-data301/project-group-group-2/final_report_group02.md

 By those marks and assuming that the lowest value is preffered for both metrics: If the value is placed more on the qualitative data then St John's Newfoundland ranking 2nd lowest in housing index cost and absolute lowest in qualitative non-response is the best place to live currently based off of data within the last year.
 If instead, the housing index is preferred then Regina Saskatchewan ranking lowest in housing index and 3rd in average non-response rate is preferred.
 Personally I am keeping my eye on Regina as I prefer having as much money above zero in my wallet as I can but St Johns does boast a considerable argument.

 ## Conclusion:
+The housing market is complex.
+Had time permitted, there is so much more info to be gleaned from the Datasets we used.
+There is a whole line of work for people analysing  the housing market as a whole.
+Our group took a look at some of the questions that us as students may find the most useful, and we all came to a solid conclusion, based on each of our research.
+In doing so, each of the group members gained valuable knowledge of the market as a whole, as well as gained knowledge on the skills and what it takes to present data from research.
+There were definitely points during the project that did not go how we expected them to, and factors that went better than expected, but all of it culminated in the members of our group becoming better and more adept with the practice of Data Science.